-- the employee's particular career interests - a strong dislike of certain tasks - skills which the supervisor didn't realize the employee possessed - an unexpectedly difficult relationship with a supervisor or co-worker - unusually strong feelings about other companies - factors which explain previous injuries or scars
+- the employee's particular career interests - a strong dislike of certain tasks - skills which the supervisor didn't realize the employee possessed - an unexpectedly difficult relationship with a supervisor or co-worker - unusually strong feelings about other companies - factors which explain previous injuries or scars experience.

-On the one hand these may seem quite evident.
-An employee's skills and assets are acquired over years of experience.
-Some aspect of a prior position may have allowed the person to develop skills in grant writing, or troubleshoot computer software problems, or coordinate the efforts of a team working on a project.
-Often an employee's liabilities have also been acquired over years of experience.
 A new typist's problems with carpal tunnel syndrome may have developed over an extended period of time.
 A mechanic's periodic back problems may date back to a single job related injury 10 or 20 years before.
 A salesperson's problems with supervisors may stem from "politics" at a former company where the employee was treated unfairly.
 A job resume by itself is unlikely to contain the information needed to "diagnose" the origins of the current problem.
 But the supervisor can use it as a road map when talking with the employee to help search for the information which is relevant to the current problem.